sgrilux/aws-solution-load-testing/README.md

 Once the infrastructure is created create `core/docker/.env` with the values from the terrafoorm output (see `core/docker/env.example` for reference).

+You also need to update SSM parameters (`/load-testing/basic-auth-user` and `/load-testing/basic-auth-password`) with your user and password.
+These are used by the Lambda@Edge to provide basic-auth to your reports.

 ### Build and Push Docker Images
 Build and push the Docker container: